AdobeDocs/analytics.en/help/landing/home.md

 # Adobe Analytics Documentation

 Welcome to the Adobe Analytics product and technical documentation home page.
-Here you can find self-help and support information for reporting tools like [!UICONTROL Analysis Workspace], [!UICONTROL Report Buidler], Reporting API, [!UICONTROL Data Workbench], and [!UICONTROL Activity Map].
+Here you can find self-help and support information for reporting tools like [!UICONTROL Analysis Workspace], [!UICONTROL Report Builder], Reporting API, [!UICONTROL Data Workbench], and [!UICONTROL Activity Map].
 You can also access documentation for product and user administration, implementation, and all the features supported in Adobe Analytics.

 [![Tools](assets/analyze_50px.png)](/help/analyze/home.md)&emsp;[Analytics Tools Guide](/help/analyze/home.md) &ndash; Provides access to [Analysis Workspace](/help/analyze/analysis-workspace/home.md), the premier analysis and visualization tool for Analytics.
 Also features all the analysis tools ([!UICONTROL Report Buidler], Reporting API, [!UICONTROL Data Workbench], and [!UICONTROL Activity Map]) that you can use in Adobe Analytics.